Amazon will lose money on Whole Foods — but probably not for long

 So why the acquisition?
 Because food sales haven’t really shifted online, and Amazon aims to change that.
 Sure, there are apps for meal delivery services.
 There’s also Instacart and even Amazon’s grocery delivery Amazon Fresh.
 But Munster argues the Whole Foods deal changes the game.
 “This is global domination theory,” he says.
 “That may take five years, but as the order density starts to increase it can scale.”

 In other words, it doesn’t matter right now that Amazon is losing potential billions.
-For the first time, it will have a physical location in every well-heeled zip code in America.
+For the first time, it will have a physical location in every well-heeled ZIP code in America.
 Combine that with its ability to run logistics at scale, and Amazon is betting that it will crush the competition and increase sales to a point where it starts turning a much larger profit later on.

 You can bet that other grocers are taking a much harder look at their delivery and online purchase options as a result.
 Walmart has already introduced plans for a drone-deploying blimp to deliver items in specific locations and a drive-up option at its warehouses to make purchasing easier.
 (Amazon, you may recall, filed a patent for a similar drone-filled floating warehouse a year ago for the same purpose.)
 Many regional and local chains are also looking to speed deliveries by expanding their online services, including Albertson’s.